aws-samples/ec2-lamp-server/README.md

 ## Notice
 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [MySQL Community Edition](https://www.mysql.com/products/community/) and [Webmin](https://webmin.com/) which are licensed under [GPL](https://www.mysql.com/products/community/) and [BSD-3-Clause](https://webmin.com/about/) license respectively.
-Usage of Amaonz DCV indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html).
+Usage of [Amazon DCV](https://aws.amazon.com/hpc/dcv/) indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html).

-By using the template, you accept license agreements of all software that is installed in the EC2 instance.
+By using the template, you accept license agreement of all software that is installed in the EC2 instance.

 ### Requirements
 - EC2 instance must be provisioned in a subnet with IPv4 internet connectivity.